openconfig/reference/rpc/gnmi/gnmi-specification.md

 When a client issues a `SetRequest`, and the target is unable to apply the specified changes, an error status MUST be reported to the client.
 The error is specified in multiple places:

-*   The status of the `SetResponse` message indicates the completion status of the entire transaction.
+*   The status returned with the `SetResponse` message indicates the completion status of the entire transaction.
 *   With a `UpdateResult` message, where the message field indicates the completion status of the individual operation.

-The target MUST specify the status of the `SetResponse` message such that the overall result of the transaction is reflected.
-In the case that no error occurs, the target MUST complete this field specifying the `OK (0)` canonical error code.
+The RPC status supplied with the `SetResponse` message MUST reflect the overall result of the transaction.

 In the case that any operation within the `SetRequest` message fails, then (as per [Section 3.4.3](#343-transactions)), the target MUST NOT apply any of the specified changes, and MUST consider the transaction as failed.
 The target SHOULD set the status code of the `SetResponse` message to `Aborted (10)`, along with an appropriate error message, and MUST set the `message` field of the `UpdateResult` corresponding to the failed operation to an `Error` message indicating failure.
 In the case that the processed operation is not the only operation within the `SetRequest` the target MUST set the `message` field of the `UpdateResult` messages for all other operations, setting the code field to `Aborted (10)`.

-For the operation that the target is unable to process, the `message` field MUST be set to a specific error code indicating the reason for failure based on the following mappings to canonical gRPC error codes:
+For the operation that the target is unable to process, the code indicated in the status message returned within the RPC response MUST be set to a specific error code indicating the reason for failure based on the following mappings to canonical gRPC error codes:

 *   When the client has specified metadata requiring authentication (see [Section 3.1](#31-session-security-authentication-and-rpc-authorization)), and the authentication fails -  `Unauthenticated (16)`.
 *   When the client does not have permission to modify the path specified by the operation - `PermissionDenied (7)`.
 *   When the operation specifies a path that cannot be parsed by the target - `InvalidArgument (3)`.
-In this case, the `message` field of the `Error` message specified SHOULD specify human-readable text indicating that the path could not be parsed.
+In this case, the `message` field of the returned status specified SHOULD specify human-readable text indicating that the path could not be parsed.
 *   When the operation is an update or replace operation that corresponds to a path that is not valid - `NotFound (5)`.
-In this case the `message` field of the `Error` message specified SHOULD specify human-readable text indicating the path that was invalid.
+In this case the `message` field of the returned status message SHOULD specify human-readable text indicating the path that was invalid.
 *   When the operation is an update or replace operation that includes an invalid value within the `Update` message specified - `InvalidArgument (3)`.
 This error SHOULD be used in cases where the payload specifies scalar values that do not correspond to the correct schema type.
 * When the client specifies a payload utilising an encoding that is not supported by the target (e.g., JSON) - `Unimplemented (12)` SHOULD be used to indicate that the encoding is not supported.

 ## 3.5 Subscribing to Telemetry Updates

 When a client wishes to receive updates relating to the state of data instances on a target, it creates a subscription via the `Subscribe` RPC.
 A subscription consists of one or more paths, with a specified subscription mode.
 The mode of each subscription determines the triggers for updates for data sent from the target to the client.

 All requests for new subscriptions are encapsulated within a `SubscribeRequest` message - which itself has a mode which describes the longevity of the subscription.
 A client may create a subscription which has a dedicated stream to return one-off data (`ONCE`); a subscription that utilizes a stream to periodically request a set of data (`POLL`); or a long-lived subscription that streams data according to the triggers specified within the individual subscription's mode (`STREAM`).

 The target generates messages according to the type of subscription that has been created, at the frequency requested by the client.
 The methods to create subscriptions are described in [Section 3.5.1](#351-managing-subscriptions).

 Subscriptions are created for a set of paths - which cannot be modified throughout the lifetime of the subscription.
-In order to cancel a subscription, the client closes the gRPC channel over which the `Subscribe` RPC was initiated, or terminates the entire gRPC session.
+In order to cancel a subscription, the client cancels the `Subscribe` RPC associated with the subscription, or terminates the entire gRPC session.

 Subscriptions are fundamentally a set of independent update messages relating to the state of the data tree.
 That is, it is not possible for a client requesting a subscription to assume that the set of update messages received represent a snapshot of the data tree at a particular point in time.
 Subscriptions therefore allow a client to: